Hezekiah-Elisha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. Who am I - a script that prints the effective username of the current user.
 ## groups
 2-groups - a script that prints all the groups the current user is part of.
+## chown betty hello
+3-new owner - a script that changes the owner of the file hello to the user betty.